Welcome to the U.S. Army Corps of Engineers Trinidad Lake Recreation Area

 We hope that your visit is safe and enjoyable and that you will return often.

 While the Corps operates the dam project areas, the Colorado Division of Parks and Outdoor Recreation leases and manages the Trinidad Lake State Recreation Areas.
 Federal Recreation Passports for these areas are not accepted.

 Geocaching is permitted on Corps lands at Trinidad only with express knowledge and approval of the project manger.
 Contact the project office for more information.

-Colorado fishing regulations and weekly fishing reports: Colorado Division of Wildlife's fishing news, stocking, and fishing conditions reports run on a weekly basis from mid-April through Labor Day weekend.
+Weekly fishing reports: Colorado Division of Wildlife's fishing news, stocking, and fishing conditions reports run on a weekly basis from mid-April through Labor Day weekend.
 License applications and regulation brochures are also available at this site.

 Area weather: Current weather conditions for Trinidad, Colorado.

 Protect Your Waters and Stop Aquatic Hitchhikers!